eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 + Familiar with the principle of debugger, such as: ***OpenOCD***.
 + A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).
 + skill set:
+	- System Verilog, Verilog, UVM/VMM
+	- Experience in at system level and block level verification.
+	- Expert in System Verilog and OVM/UVM based verification.
+	- Strong experience in ASIC design/validation experience in front end processes including RTL development, functional and performance verification.
+	- Expert in coding SV Testbench, drivers, monitors, scoreboards, checkers
+	- Experience in C/C++,Shell/Perl scripting.
+	- Understanding of AHB, AXI and other bus protocols and system architecture is a plus.
+	- Preferred Expertise in MIPI UniPro/UFS Protocol and UVM.
+	- To help the team to verify the existing design (UFS/UniPro)
+	- Help on improving the Functional & code coverage, by identifying critical issues & helping the team with new ideas.
+	- Expertise in verification of design blocks (IP) for system-on-chip (SoC) components.
+	- Preferable: Experience in one/more of the following areas PCI_Express, USB, SATA, SDIO, MIPI and /or AMBA standards (OCP, AXI, AHB etc.)
++ skill set:
 	- Verification of Tenstorrent's digital IP and SOC logic, using advanced verification methodologies - UVM, FPGA prototyping, emulation
 	- Creation of test plans
 	- Writing testbenches, checkers and tests, models, assertions and irritators